yelynn1/h6751/index.md

 ### Individual In-class Assignment (25%)

 We are going to have a 90-minutes in-class assignment, which covers programming.
-You can refer to the [template](project/template.zip)
+You can refer to the [template](project/template.zip).
+This online assignment will test materials covered until Week 9 (Introduction to deep learning).

 ### Group Project (40%)